lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 ### Applying a rule

-Supppose we have a collection of 4-variable entropy inequalities specified by their natural coordinates (considered as a collection of 11-dimensional vectors) **e**<sub>1</sub>, ..., **e**<sub>n</sub>, and a rule with t lines:
+Suppose we have a collection of 4-variable entropy inequalities specified by their natural coordinates (considered as a collection of 11-dimensional vectors) **e**<sub>1</sub>, ..., **e**<sub>n</sub>, and a rule with t lines: